chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 terraform destroy
 ```

-This will destroy the Chainguard rolebindings created for your GitHub team.
+This will destroy the Chainguard role-bindings created for your GitHub team.
 You can then remove the working directory to clean up your system.

 ```sh
 rm -r ~/github-team/